 Kabukicho is where the party happens.
 Often called the town that doesn't sleep, more accurately, it passes out for a couple of hours late morning.

-Despite its sometimes sleazy reputation, it is a must-see destination for young people and foreign visitors.
+Despite its sometimes sleazy reputation, it is a must-see destination for young people and foreign visitors and is becoming more family-friendly.
 With over 4,000 bars, restaurants, clubs and convenience stores, there is a lot to choose from in such a small area.
-Oddities like the Robot Restaurant, Godzilla, the Samurai Museum and Thermae-Yu have made it an attraction.
-Golden Gai, Hanazono Jinja and even Koreatown keep people coming back for more.
+Oddities like the Robot Restaurant , a giant Godzilla, the Samurai Museum and Thermae-Yu baths have made it a popular attraction.
+Golden Gai, Hanazono Jinja, and even Koreatown keep people coming back for more.

 Shinjuku is also home to the Tokyo Metropolitan Government Office Building (Tocho), which dominates the skyline.
-The buildings of Tocho don't just stand, they strut.
 Even among the rest of the towers of south Shinjuku, Tocho stands tall.
-The views from the free observation decks are stunning.
-And they stay open until 11:00 p.m.
+The views from the free observation decks are stunning, and they stay open until 11:00 p.m.

-Emperor Hirohito, who was the last person in the imperial family to have experienced the garden as a "personal" garden, loved Gyoen so much that his funeral was held in a special ceremony here.
+Emperor Hirohito (1901-1989), who was the last person in the imperial family to have experienced the garden as a "personal" garden, loved it so much that his funeral was held in a special ceremony here.